Feel at Home in Hong Kong Fast

 Hong Kong has a public healthcare system which is low cost to anyone with a Hong Kong ID card (or in the case of kids without ID cards, the visa in their passport, and their birth certificate).
 This is a no frills service with waiting lists.

 In an emergency, call 999 for an ambulance and they’ll take you to your nearest public hospital.
 But keep in mind that the public hospitals are not renowned for their bedside manner, so if it’s not ‘life or death’ (especially with kids) you might prefer to go private.
 Research your local private hospitals and have an emergency plan.
+Tip – keep copies of your children’s birth certificates and passports with visas in your phone, these are needed at public hospital.

 The private healthcare providers here are generally excellent, but pricey.
 Definitely consider buying health insurance if it’s not been included in your package, particularly for children.
 We recommend CCW insurance brokers, they understand expats and work for you, not for the insurance companies.